I have contributed to various free software projects, and have also written a few (mostly small) programs of my own.

 In October 2001 I became a Sun Certified Programmer for the Java 2 Platform.

-I also maintain a small Software Development Bibliography that lists some books and articles that I've found useful for software development.
+I used to maintain a small Software Development Bibliography that lists some books and articles that I've found useful for software development (no longer updated, but includes some classics).

 There is more to freedom than just free software.
 Check out my free society page.